Georgette Harvey & Musa Williams Residence

 Historian Eric K. Washington notes that Harvey was “a leading African-American and LGBT theater figure to emerge before, during, and after the storied Harlem Renaissance era of the 1920s.”
 In 1923, she made her Broadway debut in Runnin’ Wild at the New Colonial Theater (demolished).
 She appeared in 25 Broadway productions.
 Harvey is best known for originating the role of Maria in the DuBose Heyward play Porgy (1927), performed at the Guild Theater (now the August Wilson Theater), and in a 1929 revival.
 She again played Maria in the George Gershwin folk-opera Porgy and Bess (1935), performed at the Alvin Theater (now the Neil Simon Theater), as well as in three revivals.
 Her last Broadway performance was in Lost in the Stars, which ran from 1949 to 1950 at the Music Box Theater.

 From the 1920s to the 1950s, according to Washington, Harvey lived with her long-term partner, Black actress Musa Williams (birth-death years unknown) in various Harlem apartments and frequently hosted popular parties.
 The couple first lived at 2041 Fifth Avenue before moving around the corner to 2 East 127th Street.
-In the 1930s, their residence at the Lafayette Apartments, 320 Manhattan Avenue, hosted guests such as Porgy director Rouben Mamoulian and leading figures of the Harlem Renaissance, such as singers Ethel Waters and Alberta Hunter, entertainer/Harlem nightclub owner Jimmie Daniels, and Richard Huey, head of a pioneering Harlem theater group.
+In 1935, they moved to the Lafayette Apartments, 320 Manhattan Avenue, where they hosted guests such as Porgy director Rouben Mamoulian and leading figures of the Harlem Renaissance, such as singers Ethel Waters, Alberta Hunter, and Jimmie Daniels, and Richard Huey, head of a pioneering Harlem theater group.
 They lived here until sometime between 1940 and 1942.

 While less is known about Williams, she performed in 13 Broadway productions, joining Harvey in Blackberries of 1932 (Williams’ debut), Dance With Your Gods (1934), Porgy and Bess, and its three following revivals.
 Her last performance was in the play Cat on a Hot Tin Roof, which ran from 1955 to 1956 at the Morosco Theater (demolished).
 Washington notes that, as part of the Four Bon-Bons quartet, Harvey and Williams were reportedly the first Black act to broadcast over television, singing “St. James Infirmary” in October 1931.
 Following Harvey’s death in 1952, the Baltimore Afro-American wrote that “she made her home with Miss Musa Williams, an actress friend of 20 years or more, at 351 West 114th Street,” the Monterey apartment building located catty-corner to their former residence at the Lafayette Apartments.